Dufferin Street: Queen St

 The intersection of Dufferin Street and Queen Street West intersects with the main railway line from northwest of Toronto to downtown at Union Station.
-This intersection was the site of the Parkdale Train Station which was originally a level crossing.
+This intersection was the site of the Parkdale Railway Station which was originally a level crossing.
 In the 1890s, an underpass (initially called "the subway") was built for Queen Street to accommodate growing east–west traffic; however, one was not built for Dufferin Street to connect it a block north of Queen.
 At the time, the area north of the railway line was heavily industrial and factories backed onto the tracks.
 North–south traffic was not expected nor planned for and the two sections of Dufferin were not connected.
 As automobiles arrived in Toronto around 1903, and for the next 107 years, vehicles looking to travel along Dufferin detoured around the closed section to Peel (east–west) and Gladstone (north–south), which became de facto sections of Dufferin.
 The detour was known locally as the "Dufferin Jog".

-The jog was eliminated in 2010 with the construction of a four-lane underpass beneath the railroad track, including public art and an amphitheatre-styled park with tiered gardens at the southwest corner of the underpass.
+The jog was eliminated in 2010 with the construction of a four-lane underpass beneath the railway tracks, including public art and an amphitheatre-styled park with tiered gardens at the southwest corner of the underpass.
 This project was approved by city council in 2007, and work on extending the roadway began in July 2009.
 The underpass was opened on November 18, 2010.
-A further widening of the north side of the bridge was completed in 2016–2017 to support expanded GO Transit train service.
+The new underpass project was completed on time at a cost of CA$40 million.
+A further widening of the north side of the bridge was completed in 2016–2017 to support expanded GO Transit rail service.

 The section of the east side of the bridge along Queen Street was built in 1897 as the Queen Street Subway.